Chicana/o/x Studies

 Pre-requisites: ENGL 201 or permission of instructor.

-This course addresses the history of Mexico in the national period, from the events immediately preceding the independence movement of 1810 to the present.
-Besides political and economic happenings, social and cultural processes will be considered through diverse prisms, including: racial friction; religion; elite and popular society; labor; art; women's and family history; environmental challenges; and urbanization.
-Students will also compose a substantial research paper.
+Addresses the history of Mexico in the national period, from the events immediately preceding the independence movement of 1810 to the present.
+Besides political and economic happenings, social and cultural processes are considered through diverse prisms, including: racial friction; religion; elite and popular society; labor; art; women's and family history; environmental challenges; and urbanization.
+Students also compose a substantial research paper.

 CHST 495.
 INTERNSHIP/PRACTICUM.
 1-5 Credits.